Investigate the Kinetics of the Color Changing Iodine Clock Reaction

 Equation 4 indicates that the rate of the reaction is proportional to the reciprocal of the time.

 The rate of a reaction depends on the concentration of the reactants.
 In Equation 1, for example, increasing the amount of hydrogen peroxide will increase the rate at which it reacts with iodide.
 The concentrations of iodide and acid remain the same, so the rate will depend only on the changes in hydrogen peroxide concentration.
 (The iodide is recycled between Equations 1 and 2, and the concentration of acid is high enough that the change in its concentration is small.
-Note the concentrations of the reactants in the Materials and Equipment section).
+Note that an excess of vitamin C is added to the reaction).
 The rate actually depends on the concentration of hydrogen peroxide raised to a power, called the reaction order.

 - k = Rate constant, in 1/seconds (s)